innovativeenterprises/innovative-enterprises/docs/06-marketing-preselling/02-marketing-strategy.md

 - **Tertiary Audience:** Sanad Service Centre Owners & Freelancers.
 They are looking for a reliable source of new clients and digital tools to professionalize their operations.

 ### 3. Key Messaging & Value Proposition
-- **Core Message:** "innovative-enterprises: Your AI-powered partner for digital transformation.
+- **Core Message:** "Innovative Enterprises: Your AI-powered partner for digital transformation.
 We automate your operations and connect you to a trusted network, so you can focus on what matters most—growing your business."
 - **Value Proposition:** "We are the only platform in Oman that integrates a services marketplace with a suite of AI agents specifically trained for the Omani business environment."
 - **Key Pillars:**
   1.  **Efficiency:** Save time and reduce costs with AI automation.